Most recently updated on December 24, 2023

 The town is home to the Museum of the Yellowstone.
 The facility preserves the story of the town and the park.
 The museum used to be housed in the Union Pacific Depot, which is now a nearby historic building and museum with a dining lodge.

-Seems like a good place and time to set up camp.
+Seems like a good place to set up camp.

 Tomorrow, we head into Yellowstone Park before we travel southward into Idaho where we’ll check out museums on potatoes and cleanliness as well as a community that has its own version of the Alaska dog sled race and another town that is 36 miles long but less than 1 mile wide.